15 Emergency Numbers You Need

 17. Veterinarian Hospital

-Sometimes we may need to go to veterinarian hospital that s for after hours and is not our regular veterinarian location.
+Sometimes we may need to visit an after-hours veterinarian hospital that’s not our regular location.

 18. Elderly Care Home

-We all have relatives in elderly care centers, so when a reader mentioned to add it, I jumped on it.
+We all have relatives in elderly care centers, so when a reader mentioned adding it, I jumped on it.
 Great idea!

 19. Family Member Names & Phone Numbers

-I know we all have the these names and numbers in our cell phones but we need a hard copy in case our cell phones are not working.
-These would be great for neighbors (you trust) to contact those family member in case of an emergency.
+I know we all have these names and numbers in our cell phones, but we need a hard copy in case our cell phones are not working.
+These would be great for neighbors (whom you trust) to contact those family members in case of an emergency.

 20. Credit Reporting Bureau